-Revenue attributable to individual and family product offerings in the three months ended March 31, 2007 and 2008 represented approximately 84% and 87% of our commission revenue, respectively.
+Revenue attributable to individual and family product offerings represented approximately 85% of our commission revenue in the three and nine months ended September 30, 2007, and represented approximately 88% and 87% of our commission revenue in the three and nine months ended September 30, 2008, respectively.
 We define individual and family product offerings as major medical individual and family health insurance plans, which does not include small business, short-term major medical, stand-alone dental, life and student health insurance product offerings.